 \section{Abstract}

-Deep learning (DL) methods find increasing application in mental state decoding, where researchers seek to understand the mapping between mental states (such as accepting or rejecting a gamble) and brain activity, by identifying those brain regions (and networks) whose activity allows to accurately identify (i.e., decode) these states.
-Once DL models have been trained to accurately decode a set of mental states, neuroimaging researchers often make use of interpretation methods from explainable artificial intelligence research to understand their learned mappings between mental states and brain activity.
-Here, we compare the explanations of prominent interpretation methods for the mental state decoding decisions of DL models trained on three functional Magnetic Resonance Imaging (fMRI) datasets.
-We find that interpretation methods that capture the model's decision process well, by producing faithful explanations, generally produce explanations that are less in line with the results of standard analyses of the fMRI data, when compared to the explanations of interpretation methods with less explanation faithfulness.
-Specifically, we find that interpretation methods that focus on how sensitively a model's decoding decision changes with the values of the input produce explanations that better match with the results of a standard general linear model analysis of the fMRI data, while interpretation methods that focus on identifying the specific contribution of an input feature's value to the decoding decision produce overall more faithful explanations that align less well with the results of standard analyses of the fMRI data.
+Deep learning (DL) models find increasing application in mental state decoding, where researchers seek to understand the mapping between mental states (e.g., perceiving fear or joy) and brain activity by identifying those brain regions (and networks) whose activity allows to accurately identify (i.e., decode) these states.
+Once a DL model has been trained to accurately decode a set of mental states, neuroimaging researchers often make use of interpretation methods from explainable artificial intelligence research to understand the model's learned mappings between mental states and brain activity.
+Here, we compare the explanation performance of prominent interpretation methods in a mental state decoding analysis of three functional Magnetic Resonance Imaging (fMRI) datasets.
+Our findings demonstrate a gradient between two key characteristics of an explanation in mental state decoding, namely, its biological plausibility and faithfulness: interpretation methods with high explanation faithfulness, which capture the model's decision process well, generally provide explanations that are biologically less plausible than the explanations of interpretation methods with less explanation faithfulness.
+Based on this finding, we provide specific recommendations for the application of interpretation methods in mental state decoding.

-Deep learning (DL) methods have celebrated immense successes in many areas of research and industry over recent years, often outperforming conventional machine learning approaches \citep{lecun_deep_2015,goodfellow_deep_2016}.
-This success is generally attributed to their unparalleled ability to autonomously learn versatile representations of complex datasets, allowing them to associate a target signal with varying patterns in minimally-preprocessed or raw data.
-Their empirical success has triggered interest in the application of DL methods to neuroimaging research, particularly, mental state decoding \citep{haynes_decoding_2006}.
-Here, researchers aim to identify how specific mental states (e.g., answering questions about a prose story or math problem) are represented in the brain, by identifying brain regions (or networks of brain regions) whose activity supports accurate identification (i.e., decoding) of these mental states.
-To this end, researchers train predictive models to accurately decode these states from measured brain activity.